Rayckey/ActuatorController_ROS/README.md

 ### Published Topics

 #### /INNFOS/actuator_states (`sensor_msgs::JointState`)
-Provide all avaliable actuators' positions, velocities and efforts when the actuators are enabled.
+Provide all available actuators' positions, velocities and efforts when the actuators are enabled.
 Their units are `Rotations`, `RPM`, and `Amp` respectively. <br>

 ### Subscribed Topics
 #### /INNFOS/enableActuator (`ActuatorController_ROS::ActuatorArray`)